Ear Infections - Premier Pediatric Urgent Care Provider in Texas - Little Spurs Pediatric Urgent Care

 How do ear infections develop?

 The ear has three main parts – the outer ear, middle ear, and inner ear.
 A tiny tube, called the eustachian tube, connects the middle ear to the back of the throat and nose.
 When a child has a cold, nose or throat infection, or allergy, the eustachian tube can become blocked, causing a buildup of fluid in the middle ear.
 If this fluid becomes infected by a bacteria or a virus, it can cause swelling of the eardrum and pain in the ear.
 This type of ear infection is called acute otitis media.
+For prompt treatment and relief, kids urgent care can provide essential care for these common ear infections.

 Ear infections can develop quickly and often overnight.